-Ronald van der Vis graduated from the Nyenrode Business University in the Netherlands and received his Master's degree in business administration from the Manchester Business School in the UK.
+Ronald van der Vis graduated from the Nyenrode Business University in the Netherlands and received his Master's degree in business administration from the Alliance Manchester Business School in the UK.

-- Operating partner and Industry Advisor - Chairman of the Board of Miktom Topco (Basic Fit International) B.V. - Chairman of the Investor Board Pharmacies of Medig N.V. - Member of the Board of Directors of Beter Bed Holding N.V.
+- · Operating Partner, Co-Investor and Industry Advisor - · Member of the Board of Directors of Beter Bed Holding N.V.